The International Trade Blog Export Forms

-But what I want to talk about is the not-so-sexy part of exporting: documents required for international shipping.
+But what I want to talk about is the not-so-sexy part of exporting: the basic export documents required for international shipping.
 It’s the stuff you need to do—and do correctly—to successfully deliver goods and make money.
-I’d argue that this not-so-sexy part of exporting is more important than the sexier side, but maybe that’s just because it’s what I’ve been focusing on for the past 22 years.
+I’d argue that this not-so-sexy part of exporting is more important than the sexier side but maybe that’s just because it’s what I’ve been focusing on for more than 25 years.

-With that in mind, here are eight standard export documents you need to understand in order to be successful.
+With that in mind, here are 11 standard shipping documents for export that you need to understand in order to be successful.

 A proforma invoice looks a lot like a commercial invoice, and if you complete it correctly, they will be very similar indeed.
 A proforma invoice specifies the following:

-- The buyer and seller in this transaction.
+- The buyer and seller in the transaction.

 - A detailed description of the goods.